Skip to content

 bash

-xopc gateway install
+xopc gateway service install

 Options: